Dewlar/js-training-task-4/README.md

 # js-training-task-4

 ### Task:
-Convert incoming object to tree
+Convert incoming object to tree.
 Example of an incoming object:
 ```
 [{